 2. Upload the photo of your passport’s first page and a passport-sized picture

-3. Apply for travel insurance at the end of your visa application
+3. Apply for travel insurance at the end of your Iran visa application form

 4. Pay the service fee

 5. Receive your insurance file and authorization code via email in the following 3 working days

 6. Print out both files on the paper

 7. Pick up your Iran visa an Iranian embassy or at the airport upon arrival.

 Keep in mind that you need to decide where to collect your visa when you’re filling out the visa application.
 If you are located near to an embassy or a consulate it is a better idea to get your visa from them.
 It is even cheaper!

 Also check out: How to extend your Iran visa

 If you are planning to enter by a land border, it is mandatory to have your visa collected in advance.
 In order to do so, you need to choose one of Iranian embassies or consulates to pick up your visa from before your arrival.